lynxgav/COVID19-schools/README.md

 ## Other

+### OS requirements
+Mac OS X El Capitan Version 10.11.5 for Mathematica notebook Windows 10 Home Version 1903 for R and Stant scripts

 ### Hardware requirements
-Our study requires only a standard computer with enough RAM to support the in-memory operations
+Our study requires only a standard computer with enough RAM to support the in-memory operations.

 ### Installation guide
 R Version 3.6.0 https://www.r-project.org/<br />